renatocassino/dephpugger/README.md

 Dephpugger (read depugger) is an open source lib to make a debug in php direct in terminal, without necessary configure an IDE.
 The dephpugger run in Php Built in Server using another command.
 You can use for:

-## Help me
-I'm not working with PHP nowadays.
-I want new developers to keep this project updated.
-Help me! :D

 ## Web applications
 ### Lumen in example
 ![dephpugger web](https://raw.githubusercontent.com/tacnoman/dephpugger/master/images/dephpugger-web.gif)